Do you feel overwhelmed looking at your Facebook group insights?

 Hence, it is necessary to keep checking on your health and that of your Facebook group.

 If you observe, this is very different from the Facebook group insights dashboard.
-Well, we prepared it on Convosight keeping in mind the actual and real metrics that will matter for you and your Facebook group.
+We prepared it keeping in mind the actual and real metrics that will matter for you and your Facebook group.

 Facebook Group Insights Explained

-The graph below shows the member growth in your Facebook group over the last 28 days.
+Click on it and you will see a graph that shows the member growth in your Facebook group over the last 28 days.